arudhir/planter/README.md

     - [ ] Percentage of reads mapped to the SPAdes transcripts
 - [ ] Create database of transcripts
     - [ ] Generate clustered representative transcripts
+- [ ] Create Flask app to serve the homology search

 # Test Samples